klconur/Leap/README.md

 I chose the MVVM (Model View ViewModel) Architecture Pattern because this design pattern helps in the maintenance of the software and provides more clean and structured code.

+### Function and Class Naming conventions

+Camelcase: Words are delimited by capital letters, except the initial word.

 ### Views

 I developed views (and view cells) programmatically which provides more flexibility to me.
 There is one storyboard on the project, this contains TabBarController and ViewControllers.